untergeek/elastic-grab-bag/logstash/redate-logs/README.md

 **Both files must be placed in the root directory of a working Logstash instance.**

-Most recently tested with 8.4.3.
+Most recently tested with Logstash version: 8.4.3

 ## Run example